+- Storing data in a personal cloud storage service.
 Personal cloud storage services such as Dropbox and Google Drive are the most common exfiltration vector trusted insiders use to move sensitive data outside the company.
 They’re a convenient way to share files across devices, but they shouldn’t be used unless controlled by the company.

+- Emailing company using personal webmail.
 Sometimes an employee has their personal Gmail open on their work computer side by side with their corporate email, making it easy to upload a file and send it from the wrong email.
 Or maybe they email documents to themselves to view them on another device.
 They could also be trying to circumvent security controls on the company’s corporate email.

+- Copying sensitive data to a USB drive.
 If the employee can’t bring their company computer home with them, they sometimes copy files to a USB drive to take with them to finish at home.
 Or they could be transferring large files to a colleague.
 But USB drives can also be used to steal data or they could be misplaced or fall into the wrong hands.

+- Accidentally sharing a file with the wrong person.
 Who hasn’t been sharing a file with someone else, and when typing in their name the computer automatically fills in the recipient to the wrong person who happens to have the same first name?
 In a moment of haste, they click send and then the data could be in the wrong hands.

 When a risk becomes a threat